Former Curator, Knole

 When she joined the project, Knole was badly in need of help.
 Rain seeped in through leaking window frames, the house was damp and badly lit and the collections were deteriorating by the day.

-Now, three years on, the building has been secured and made watertight.
+Three years on, the building has been secured and made watertight.
 New heating and lighting systems have been installed and paintings and furniture have been cleaned, with stunning results.

 Every object from the Ballroom, King’s Room, Cartoon Gallery and Reynolds Room has been removed, thoroughly cleaned, conserved and carefully replaced.